xogroup/values/README.md

 **LOVE OUR USERS**

 * Technical quality provides user value.
-We balance both when building software.
+We balance speed with quality when building software and understand the importance of both.
-* Write user stories that voice the problem we are trying to solve from the users' perspective
+* We embrace user stories that voice the problem we are trying to solve from the users' perspective.
-* Gather data to make decisions using analytics and user testing; allow this data to challenge any preconceived notions
+* We value user data.
+We gather data to make decisions using analytics and user testing; allow this data to challenge any preconceived notions we might have.
-* Keep the context of our industry relevant by continuously reminding ourselves who our users are
+* We keep the context of our industry relevant by continuously reminding ourselves who our users are.
-* Be considerate of those with special needs that are interacting with our products through an accessibility device
+* We are considerate of those with special needs that are interacting with our products through an accessibility device.
+We think about how to build our software to include these users.
-* Recognize the diversity that exists in our user groups who need our tools to be relevant to them
+* We recognize the diversity that exists in our user groups who need our tools to be relevant to them.

 **DO THE RIGHT THING**

-* Be a role model: allow your embodiment of these attributes to rub off on others
+* Be a role model: allow your embodiment of these attributes to rub off on others.
-* Be considerate of your colleagues that will be supporting your solutions now and in the future
+* Be considerate of your colleagues that will be supporting your solutions now and in the future.
-* Respect the different backgrounds and viewpoints of others and appreciate the value this diversity brings
+* Respect the different backgrounds and viewpoints of others and appreciate the value this diversity brings.
-* Participate in the recruiting and onboarding process to ensure continuity of culture
+* Participate in the recruiting and onboarding process to ensure continuity of culture.
-* Have team retros after every sprint to reflect on strengths and possible areas of improvement

 **DEBATE IT**